hardik01shah/slam-gmapping-unity-ros/README.md

 ## Setup on UNITY side:
 1. The _lidarfinal_ script simulates a LIDAR in Unity using the raycast feature.
 2. The _Laser_Scan_Publisher_ script of ROS# publishes the LIDAR data of _lidarfinal_ to the _scan_temp_ rostopic.
-3. The _Pose_Stamped_Publisher_ script of ROS publishes the pose of the robot on _/pose_ teleop vs updown cylinder is robot add empty gameobject, rosconnector in prev repo.
+3. The _Pose_Stamped_Publisher_ script of ROS publishes the pose of the robot on _/pose_
+teleop vs updown
+cylinder is robot
+add empty gameobject, rosconnector in prev repo.
+add map.pgm in files.